jhill0/sevr-tutorial/docs/7_authentication_roles.md

 For our blog, we are going to need to restrict access to the data.
 For instance, we do not want the end user access to modify the data, only view it.
 This is commonly achieved by installing an authentication mechanism.
-Ichabod, provides username/password and JWT authentication strategies out of the box, but also provides the basic building blocks for implementing your own authentication strategies.
+Sevr, provides username/password and JWT authentication strategies out of the box, but also provides the basic building blocks for implementing your own authentication strategies.